Kiszuriwalilibori/portfolio/docs/README.md

 - initial

 ##### 1.1
-- new delete icons, bug which caused that delete button worked on email modal only when modal was displayed for the first time removed
+- new delete icons, bug which caused that delete button worked on email modal only when modal was displayed for the first time fixed

 ### To do